Pain Management (Analgesia)

-If you are tired of taking medication for your pain, hypnosis CAN help.
-It is a valid choice for pain relief… Hypnosis is an astonishingly effective way of reducing – and even removing – pain responses.
+Beach Hypnosis … Hypnosis is a valid choice for pain relief… It is an astonishingly effective way of reducing and even removing pain responses.

 Hypnosis has been used for centuries to control pain.
 From major amputations to the resetting of broken limbs, hypnosis is excellent for producing analgesia and anesthesia.
 ‘Analgesia’ is the absence of pain, whereas ‘anesthesia’ means absence of any sensation.